heyqbnk/graphql-backend-template/README.md

 ## Project build

-To build project, `gulp` task manager is used.
+To build project, we use `gulp` task manager.
 As a result, folder with ready to use project should be created.
 Project build is made the way it could be launched both locally and inside docker container.